-- Make the brine by stirring together salt and water until salt is dissolved.
+- Make the brine by stirring together salt and water until the salt is dissolved.

-- Split brine in two then pour over each dough.
+- Split the brine in two, then pour over the two dough pans

 Proof and Decorate (30-40 minutes)

 - Carefully place the veggies according to your design.
-When you are happy with your design, go back and press it down with toothpick or tweezers or toll that works for you.
-Press down or it will pop out during the bake.
+When you are happy with your design, go back and press it down with a toothpick or tweezers or toll that works for you.
+Press down, or it will pop out during the bake.

 - Remove from oven and brush with 2-3 tablespoons of olive oil.
-Let cool for 5 minutes then release focaccia from pan.
+Let cool for 5 minutes, then release focaccia from the pan.